 For many patients, tooth extraction can help reverse the damage done by trauma and decay.
-We at Sedation and Implant Dentistry Irvine may be able to help.
+We at Total Care Implant Dentistry may be able to help.
 Call us today at 949-258-9682 to learn more and schedule an appointment.

 Helpful Related Links

 - American Dental Association (ADA).
 Glossary of Dental Clinical Terms.
 2021